 wedding, a postcard sent to E A Hutchings of North Street and a book prize from Ashburton Grammar School.

 1910s area has book prizes from Ashburton Grammar School and the Higher Education Committee, a supporter's badge for Ernest Morrison-Bell; a postcard sent to Miss Gladys Palk on her birthday and items relating to the Ashburton Motor Works.

-1920s area has a poster for the Ashburton Choral Society, sale particulars for The Market Hall in 1927, the rules for sales assistants at Cubitt's store, the 'perambulator' used by the St. John's Ambulance and 3 postcards sent to Miss Heather Knight at Orley House and a page from an autograph book of a pupil at Ashburton Grammar School.
+1920s area has a poster for the Ashburton Choral Society, sale particulars for The Market Hall in 1927, the rules for sales assistants at Cubitt's store, the 'perambulator' used by the St. John's Ambulance, 3 postcards sent to Miss Heather Knight at Orley House and a page from an autograph book of a pupil at Ashburton Grammar School.

 1930s area has an Oddfellows' jewel from 1933, a John Berry and sons guarantee from 1933, a 'Hygienic delivery bag' from W. M. Eales, butcher, and a coronation mug from 1937.

 1940s area has a christening gown and baby clothes, war medals, two masonic items, an Identity card from the Second World War and following years, items from G B Soper, butcher, and a Post Office Savings Book

 1950s area has a painting of Richard Arscott when Portreeve, a stamp album with two penny reds, a reference from the Ashburton Co-operative Society, an advertising item from Bakery and Confectionery Products Ltd, a booklet from the Golden Lion Hotel, an Ashley Clough jug, a bundle of lighting sticks produced by Charles Hext and a doorknocker from 5, Globe Arch.1960s area has a paperweight made out of Ashburton marble, and 'Ashburton' salt and pepper shakers from (I believe) the Devonmoor pottery.